Gabelbombe/terraform-sparkcluster/README.md

 # Project Overview

-The goal of this project is to deploy a Spark cluster on AWS using Packer, Terraform, Consul, and Atlas.
+The goal of this project is to deploy a Spark cluster on AWS using Packer, Terraform, Consul and Atlas.

 # Atlas Deployment Steps

-Run the commands below from the `spark` directory.
+Run the commands below from the `repos` directory.

 ### Packer